Defining Wisdom -- The Swordsman Archetype

 Wisdom is composed of two parts, which can be compared to the parts of a sword.
 A sword is composed of a hilt and a blade.
 The hilt is used to carry the blade and to point it in different directions.
 The blade cannot function properly without its hilt, or else the swordsman would damage their arm.
 The hilt guides the blade and the blade obeys the orders of the hilt.

-So is with wisdom, for it is composed of decision, which is the hilt, and knowledge, which is the blade.
+Wisdom is similar, for it is composed of decision, which is the hilt, and knowledge, which is the blade.
 Indeed, knowledge is made by decisions, and decisions generate knowledge.
-Knowledge, cannot act or be revealed by a conscious mind without decision.
+Knowledge cannot act or be revealed by a conscious mind without decision.

-Even if you may be a weak and even fragile individual, with the right timing, the right patience, power and accuracy, you may have the chance to gradually overcome a larger and much stronger foe until it is finally defeated.
-Customize your sword in a way that shall fit not only the environment you are facing against, but also your own capabilities.
+Even if you are a weak and fragile individual, with the right timing, patience, power, and accuracy, you may have the chance to gradually overcome a larger and much stronger foe until it is finally defeated.
+Customize your sword in a way that fits not only the environment you are facing, but also your own capabilities.
 Do not overestimate the world and do not overestimate yourself.

-The more the sword would be accurate for both the handler and the opponent, the greater chances of success will become.
+The more accurate the sword is for both the handler and the opponent, the greater the chances of success will become.
 Success symbolizes the ability of your choices to go according to your plans, which is the wise thing to do when making choices.